Zummiee/NoteKeep/README.md

 A tool allowing users to add new notes using different pokemon themes.
-Notes will be renderred in the same theme as the one chosen when the note was created & added.
+Notes will be rendered in the same theme as the one chosen when the note was created & added.

 Deployed Site: https://notekeep-07zt.onrender.com/